airbnb/lottie-web/README.md

 # bodymovin
 After Effects plugin for exporting animations to svg/canvas/html + js or natively on Android and iOS through [Lottie](https://github.com/airbnb/lottie-android)

+## V 4.10.0
+- Lots of new expressions
+- Ouroboros 2.0 support! (in beta just in case)
+- AVD Format export!

 ## V 4.9.0
 - Full repeaters support
 - Keyframes interpolation fix for stretched layers